docascode/docfx-doclet/README.md

 ### Serve DocFx documentation
-According to instruction from [Getting started page](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html) install Chocolately firstly
+According to instruction from [Getting started page](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html) install `Chocolately` firstly
-After that use this script for generated files: `sandbox/serve-docs.bat`
+Generate set of yml files by java sources
+Start web-server using this script: `sandbox/serve-docs.bat`
 Connect to http://localhost:8080 to see how it looks like